mransan/raft/doc/introduction.md

   {name = "x"; value = 1.};
 ]
 ```

-As far as OCaml is concerned we've just learned how create values of type we previously defined.
+As far as OCaml is concerned we've just learned how to create values of the types we previously defined.

 Let's now write our first function in OCaml which will perform the execution of the state machine command: